hardyrafael17/multitennantReservationSystem/PROJECT_ARCHITECTURE.md

 - `/reservations/{reservationId}` - Legacy reservation documents

 **Migration Note**: New implementations should use the tenant-based subcollection structure for better isolation and scalability.

 ---

+## 🌐 Frontend Application (Static Website)

+The project includes a basic static frontend application located in the `public/` directory at the root of the project.

+### Purpose
+- Provides a user interface for user authentication (Google Sign-In).
+- Acts as a starting point for users to interact with the multi-tenant reservation system's backend services.
+- Demonstrates how to obtain and use Firebase ID tokens (including custom claims like `tenantId` and `roles`) for making authenticated API calls to Cloud Functions.

+### Technology Stack
+- HTML5
+- CSS3
+- JavaScript (ES6+)
+- Firebase SDK (for Authentication and potentially Firestore client-side access in the future)

+### Hosting
+- Served by **Firebase Hosting**, configured to use the `public/` directory.
+- Can be tested locally using the Firebase emulators (`firebase emulators:start`).

+### Key Files
+- `public/index.html`: The main entry point and structure of the application.
+- `public/app.js`: Handles Firebase initialization, authentication logic (Google Sign-In), UI updates based on auth state, and example API calls to backend functions.
+- `public/style.css`: Provides basic styling for the application.

+---